innovationOUtside/jupyter_anywidget_pglite/README.md

 `%pglite_query -r -q 'SELECT * FROM test LIMIT 1;'`

-As if we add the `-d` flag, this will return the query result as a dataframe.
+Add the `-d / --dataframe` flag to return the query result as a dataframe (not JupyterLite).

 Having made a query onto the database via a magic cell, we can retrieve the response: